-Mount LUKS Btrfs for arch-chroot
+Mount LUKS BTRFS for arch-chroot

 The ArchWiki already covers how to do this if you combine a few separate articles, but I wanted a unified document.